capac/running_app/README.rst

 * Allows sorting by date, distance, pace, speed and location
 * Shows bar chart of weekly cumulative distance achievement
 * Shows bar chart of weekly average speed achievement
+* Shows bar chart of of number of weekly running sessions
 * Allows bar chart views over the previous 1, 3, 6, 9 and 12 month spans
 * Import and export of data in CSV formats